 I’ve always had a passion for financial planning for as far back as I can remember.
 I received my bachelor’s degree in engineering and started down that career track.
 But I continued to move toward the business world by earning a masters degree in management & finance while working during the day.
 After receiving my MBA, I started managing business divisions in large companies, but still could not stop the financial planning field from calling to me.

-My family and I have lived in New England almost all our lives and enjoy taking advantage of everything the region has to offer.
-I’m also an active member of the Garrett Planning Network, the National Association of Personal Financial Advisors (NAPFA), and the Treasurer and a Director of the Meriden/Wallingford United Way.
+My wife and I have lived in New England almost all our lives and enjoy taking advantage of everything the region has to offer.
+I’m also an active member of the Garrett Planning Network, the National Association of Personal Financial Advisors (NAPFA), and the Past Treasurer and Director of the Meriden/Wallingford United Way.

 The CFP® certification is a voluntary certification; no federal or state law or regulation requires financial planners to hold CFP® certification.
 It is recognized in the United States and a number of other countries for its (1) high standard of professional education; (2) stringent code of conduct and standards of practice; and (3) ethical requirements that govern professional engagements with clients.